UlissesRibeiro/script_lua_generator/readme.md

-This project aims to further facilitate the creation of plugins for XtremeBootElite+(XBE+), which was developed by <a href="https://github.com/HowlingWolfHWC" target="_blank">HowlingWolfHWC</a> , using lua, a very simple language, I decided to make it even easier to create plugins.
+This project aims to further facilitate the creation of plugins for XtremeEliteBoot+(XEB+), which was developed by <a href="https://github.com/HowlingWolfHWC" target="_blank">HowlingWolfHWC</a> , using lua, a very simple language, I decided to make it even easier to create plugins.

 How it works?<br>
 Fill in the form with the requested data, and at the end send it to finish, at the end you will be able to download the generated plugin!